PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/governance-mvp.md

 # Fusion: Large Enterprise – Additional technical Details regarding Governance MVP

-The following outlines the implementation of the initial Corporate Policies for this Governance Journey, to support the initial narrative.
-Before implementation it is advised that the reader review, modify, and integrate those artifacts into decision making processes.
+This article outlines the implementation of the initial corporate policies for this governance journey.
+Those policies are described in the previous article, [Initial corporate policy behind the governance strategy](corporate-policy.md).
+Before implementation, it is advised that the reader review, modify, and integrate those artifacts into decision making processes.

-The core of this governance MVP is the [Deployment Acceleration](../../configuration-management/overview.md) discipline.
+The core of this governance minimum viable product (MVP) is the [Deployment Acceleration](../../configuration-management/overview.md) discipline.
 The tools and patterns applied at this stage will enable the incremental evolutions needed to expand governance in the future.

 ## Governance MVP (Cloud Adoption Foundation)